-There are more than 670 memory care communities in Texas.
-There are also more than 800 board-and-care homes, which offer the same services as assisted living (sometimes including memory care) for fewer than 16 people in a house-like residence.
+There are more than 670 memory care homes in Texas.
+There are also more than 800 board-and-care homes, which offer the same services as assisted living (sometimes including memory care) for fewer than 16 people in a home-like residence.
 For free help finding memory care of any size to meet your family’s needs and budget, click here.

-How Much Does Memory Care Cost in Texas?
-While the average monthly cost of memory care in Texas is $4,699, the state has some of the highest cost variation of any state in the nation.
-Memory care in the most expensive areas can be almost 100% higher than the least expensive areas.
-In Texas, of all states, it is worthwhile to shop around if cost is a concern.
+The statewide cost of memory care in 2022 in Texas is $4,822 monthly.
+Texas has some of the highest cost variation of any state in the nation ranging from $3,350 to $6,778 monthly.
+Memory care in the most expensive areas of the state can be almost 100% higher than in less expensive areas.
+In Texas it is worthwhile to shop around if cost is a concern.

-The most expensive city for memory care in Texas is Victoria (in the coastal plain) for about $6,529 per month and $78,348 annually.
-The most affordable memory care is in Texarkana (on the border with Arkansas) for about $3,049 per month and $36,588 annually.
-In the more populated urban centers of Texas, costs can also vary widely.
+The most expensive city for memory care in Texas is Austin where it will cost $6,778 monthly.
+The most affordable memory care is in Texarkana on the border with Arkansas for $3,350 per month.

-To be admitted to an assisted living residence in Texas, including Alzheimer’s certified facilities, one must be at least 18 years of age and have a functional need based on a functional assessment score.
-Residents must have a physical exam within a defined period of time, to be completed by a medical professional who works for the residence.
-This timeframe is between 30 days prior to admission to 14 days after admittance.
-An exception is made for residents transferring from another ALF or a hospital where a physical exam has already been done and is in one’s medical file.
+To be admitted to an assisted living residence in Texas you must be at least 18 years old and have a medical need based on a functional assessment score.
+Residents must have a physical exam when they move in, done by a medical professional who works for the residence.
+Normally, this is done between 30 days prior to admission to 14 days after admittance.
+An exception is made for residents transferring from another assisted living facility or a hospital where an exam was already done.

-The cost of assessing is often included in the base rate, though some memory care communities charge a one-time “community fee” that covers move-in costs including the first assessment.
+The cost of the assessment is often included in the base rate, though some memory care facilities charge a one-time community fee that covers all move-in costs.
 Community fees are usually between $1,500 and $2,500.

 The purpose of the assessment is to get to know your loved one’s behavioral issues, psychosocial issues, and activities of daily living patterns.
-In other words, staff needs to know as specifically as possible what a new resident can and can’t do, and how to communicate and engage with that person.
-A personalized care plan with this information is created and then updated regularly.
-The assessment is also useful to know if someone should not be admitted, because Individuals cannot be admitted to a residence if they have needs that are greater than can be met at the residence (or have needs that are unable to be met through third party services).
+Staff needs to know as specifically as possible what a new resident can and can’t do, and how to communicate and engage with that person.
+A personalized care plan with this information is created and updated regularly.
+The assessment is also useful to know if someone should not be admitted, because persons cannot be admitted to a residence if they have needs that are greater than can be met at the residence.

 It is possible to find assisted living in Texas on short notice, but it’s not a good idea.
 In most cases, it will take several weeks, or even months, for a family to research and choose an assisted living residence that will best suit the needs of their loved one.
 Then, a few more weeks are usually spent relocating their loved one and getting him/her settled in.
-An important note: Many assisted living residences have waiting lists, which means admission is not always immediate.
-Also remember that the sooner you begin looking for the right residence, the more input the person with dementia can provide for making a final decision.
+Many assisted living residences have waiting lists, which means admission is not always immediate.
+Also remember that the sooner you begin looking for the right residence, the more input your loved one can provide while making a decision.

-In Texas, Alzheimer’s certified facilities and units are physically constructed for the safety and wellbeing of those with such neurological disorders.
-Examples of what this might entail are special locks to prevent wandering, a secure outdoor area so residents can spend time in the open air, bright lighting and paint colors, and an easy-to-navigate layout.
+In Texas, Alzheimer’s certified facilities must be constructed based on patients safety and wellbeing.
+Examples of what this might be are special locks to prevent wandering, a secure outdoor area so residents can spend time in the open air, bright lighting and paint colors, and an easy-to-navigate facility layout.

 Bedrooms (or living units) must be at least 100 square feet.
 There cannot be more than four residents per room, though residents in dementia care typically have single units or just one roommate.
 Living units usually have private bathrooms, but regulations require one toilet for every six residents, and a tub or shower for every 10.

 There isn’t a specified staff-to-resident ratio in Texas.
-That said, all ALFs, including memory care homes, must have enough employees to meet the residents’ needs.
+Assisted living facilities, including memory care homes, must have enough employees to meet the residents’ needs.
 In addition, it is required that residences report and post the number of staff (and their positions) each month.
-For night shift staffing, small and large traditional assisted living facilities must have employees to meet the needs of the residents right away.
+For night shift staffing, small and large traditional assisted living facilities must have employees to meet the needs of the residents.
 With memory care, the overnight staff must be awake at all times, regardless of the size of the residence.
-For large Alzheimer’s certified facilities or units, there must be two night shift employees on duty and available.
+For large Alzheimer’s certified facilities or units, there must be two night shift employees on duty.

-State regulations in Texas do not have much guidance for the process of evicting a resident from assisted living, including memory care.
-Very generally, a person cannot remain in a residence where their personal and medical needs cannot be met.
+There are no state regulations in Texas that guide the process of evicting a resident from assisted living.
+Generally, a person cannot remain in a residence where their personal and medical needs cannot be met.
 This means staff must be trained to handle their specific health needs.
 If a residence is not able to care for people who are non-ambulatory, for instance, then a resident who loses the ability to walk would need to be evicted (or transferred).

-Because dementia is progressive, meaning it gets worse, you need to know that staff can continue caring for your loved one as memory and physical abilities deteriorate.
+Because dementia is progressive, you need to know that staff can continue caring for your loved one as memory and physical abilities deteriorate.
 During the assessment (see above) staff should get a good idea of the stage of dementia and how the disease will progress.
 You want to be sure a residence can handle your loved one’s needs before agreeing to a move-in contract.